truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringLLDP.md

 ---
 title: "Configuring LLDP"
-description: "Configuring Link Layer Discovery Protocol (LLDP)"
+description: "This article provides information on how to configure Link Layer Discovery Protocol (LLDP) on your TrueNAS."
 weight: 50
 aliases: /core/services/lldp/
 tags: